 Organizations need to define a corporate strategy in order to achieve success.
 Defining a strategy is a critical factor for the future of a company.
 The right strategy will produce growth, profit, or any other objectives the executives have set.
-At the same time, an inappropriate strategy not only will fail to yield benefits but also may result in disaster.
+At the same time, an inappropriate strategy will not only fail to yield benefits but also may result in disaster.

 Companies are trying to do their best to meet the objectives they have set themselves.
-For this reason, interest in project portfolio management has increased during the last few years. it has happened because organizations increasingly need efficient strategy processes to address the challenges in their changing environment.
+For this reason, interest in project portfolio management has increased during the last few years.
+It has happened because organizations increasingly need efficient strategy processes to address the challenges in their changing environment.
 Organizations increasingly need to innovate in order to survive.
 Project portfolio management allows the coordination of one or more portfolios to achieve the organization’s strategic objectives.

 Corporate strategy represents the direction an organization would like to take in pursuing an objective or when achieving long-term business success.